RTGS-Lab/rtgs-lab-tools/issues.md

 **Effort**: Medium - Requires understanding the existing device monitor functionality and adapting it to fit the established CLI patterns.
 Integration work rather than new development.

 ---

--extract tool BETWEEN query is not inclusive of current time, should get data through current time instead of stopping at 00:00:00 of current day

-**Analysis**: The extract tool's BETWEEN query has a time inclusivity issue where it only extracts data up to the start of the current day (00:00:00) rather than including data through the current time.
-This results in incomplete data extraction when running the tool during the day.

-**Scope**: Update the BETWEEN query logic in the extract tool to use the current timestamp instead of just the current date at 00:00:00.
-This ensures all available data up to the moment of extraction is included.

-**Effort**: Low - Simple query modification to change the end time from current date at midnight to current timestamp.
-Requires updating the SQL query generation logic.

----